hirrolot/metalang99/README.md

 ### Q: What about compile-time errors?

-A: Metalang99 detects and reports syntax mismatches, where possible.
-For example (`-E` flag):
+A: If your macro suddenly failed to compile and you have no idea why, look at the macro's expansion (`-E` flag).
+Metalang99 reports syntax mismatches, where possible:

 ```c
 // !"Metalang99 syntax error": {123}